On the Number of Single-Peaked Narcissistic or Single-Crossing Narcissistic Preference Profiles: Abstract

 \section{Abstract}

-We investigate preference profiles where voters have preference orders (i.e.\ linear orders) over a set of alternatives.
-Such a profile is \emph{narcissistic} if each alternative is preferred the most by at least one voter.
-It is \emph{single-peaked} if there is a linear order of the alternatives such that each voter's preferences over the alternatives along this order are either strictly increasing, or strictly decreasing, or first strictly increasing and then strictly decreasing.
-It is \emph{single-crossing} if there is a linear order over the voters such that each pair of voters divides the order into at most two suborders, where in each suborder, all voters have the same linear order over this pair.
+We investigate preference profiles for a set~$\vvv$ of voters, where each voter~$i$ has a preference order~$\pref_i$ on a finite set~$A$ of alternatives (that is, a linear order on~$A$) such that for each two alternatives~$a,b\in A$, voter~$i$ \emph{prefers} $a$ to $b$ if $a\pref_i b$.
+Such a profile is \emph{narcissistic} if each alternative~$a$ is preferred the \emph{most} by at least one voter.
+It is \emph{single-peaked} if there is a linear order~$\triangleright^{\text{sp}}$ on the alternatives such that each voter's preferences on the alternatives along the order~$\triangleright^{\text{sp}}$ are either strictly increasing, or strictly decreasing, or first strictly increasing and then strictly decreasing.
+It is \emph{single-crossing} if there is a linear order~$\triangleright^{\text{sc}}$ on the voters such that each pair of alternatives divides the order~$\triangleright^{\text{sc}}$ into at most two suborders, where in each suborder, all voters have the same linear order on this pair.
 We show that for $n$ voters and $n$ alternatives, the number of single-peaked narcissistic profiles is $\prod_{i=2}^{n-1} \binom{n-1}{i-1}$ while the number of single-crossing narcissistic profiles is $2^{\binom{n-1}{2}}$.